ucb-stat133/stat133-fall-2017/labs/lab04-dplyr-basics.md

 If you know in advanced how many rows and columns are in the data table, this is a good way to make sure that R was able to read all the records.

-Then, depending oon the size of the data, you may want to try to take a peek at its contents with `head()` or `tail()`, just to get an idea of what the data looks like:
+Then, depending on the size of the data, you may want to take a peek at its contents with `head()` or `tail()`, just to get an idea of what the data looks like:

 ``` r
 # display first few rows